21 Most Romantic Things to Do in Toronto: Get Ready to Fall in Love

 They now have re-enactments, guided tours, and sometimes even fire off the cannon.

-Dean and I spent a couple of hours wandering around the site, and both learned a ton about the War of 1812.
+I spent a couple of hours wandering around the site, and learned a ton about the War of 1812.
 The staff was really welcoming and knowledgeable throughout our experience there.

 The fort also offers art exhibits, cooking demonstrations, and sometimes even musical performances by Canadian artists.
 Just check their calendar for upcoming special events.